servirtium/servirtium-dotnet/README.md

 https://github.com/servirtium/README/blob/master/starting-a-new-implementation.md

-All steps up until 4 are completed.
+All steps up to and including 5 are completed.

 ## Roadmap

 Current roadmap in priority order:

-* Complete steps 5-7 of the implementation guide.
+* Complete steps 6 and 7 of the implementation guide.

+* Add support for binary request & response bodies.

 * Add injectable logging support using the `Microsoft.Extensions.Logging`.